How to Transfer Credit Card Balance: A Short Guide

 How Do Balance Transfers Work?

 Balance transfers are primarily about using one card to pay off the debt you have on another.
-Some companies offer introductory deals to encourage you to transfer.
-For just the transfer fee - which usually ranges from 3% to 5% - you could get interest-free payments for up to 18 months with a new credit card.
+Some credit card companies offer introductory deals to encourage you to transfer.
+For only the price of a balance transfer fee - which usually ranges from 3% to 5% - you could get interest-free payments for up to 18 months with a new credit card.

-You should be looking for a better deal than you had before, so search for offers that include a promotional period during which you can enjoy a 0% APR credit card.
+You should be looking for a better deal than you had before, so search for offers that include a promotional period during which you can enjoy a 0% APR credit card and a low intro balance transfer fee.

-From there, your new creditor makes a payment to your previous one, bringing your previous balance to zero.
-Your new card will now hold your balance from the old account.
+From there, your new credit card issuers will make a payment to your previous ones, bringing your remaining balance on the old card to zero.
+Your outstanding debt will now be on your new balance transfer credit card.

 What Should I Pay Attention to?